Cumulocity-IoT/cumulocity-xdk-agent/README.md

-# Cumulocity agent for Bosch XDK rapid prototype device
+# ⛔ DECRECATED ⛔️ Cumulocity agent for Bosch XDK rapid prototype device

+> **IMPORTANT NOTE: This agent is no longer maintained.**

 > **IMPORTANT NOTE: This release has changes that break funcionality in previous releases.
 You have to delete your device from Cumulocity, change your configuration in `config.txt` and register it again.**